alecashford/page_checker/README.md

 # Page Checker Script

 A simple but exceedingly useful script to check a given webpage for a given keyword at a given periodicity.
 Useful for staying on top of listings (such as craigslist posts) without having to check regularly yourself.
-Instead, the script will check every n minutes and you'll get an email when a match is found.
+Instead, the script will check every n minutes and you'll get an email when the keyword is found anywhere within the HTML of the specified page.

 Requires a mailgun account and API key.
 To set up, create a secrets.py file in the project directory and add your variables: